 Managed Care Readiness: The transition in New York State from a primarily fee-for-service Medicaid payment system to managed care presents significant challenges for community-based non-profit providers.
 While collectively these providers account for a substantial portion of the mental health services available at the community level, many lack experience in Medicaid billing or operating within a managed care environment.
 These providers are an indispensable asset to the mental health system of care and will need financial assistance with start-up costs, technology assistance and expert consultation.
 MHANYS believes it is in New York’s best interest to help these providers survive and thrive in the transition to Medicaid managed care and urges the Governor and Legislature to make funding available for this purpose.

-Community Investment: Continued reduction in state psychiatric hospital beds, which includes the reduction of census and possible long-term facility closures, is expected to result in $16 million in State savings.
+Community Investment: Continued reduction in state psychiatric hospital beds, which includes the reduction of census and possible long-term facility closures, is expected to result in a cost savings this year.
 In 2013 MHANYS played a lead role in working with the state to secure commensurate funding for community-based mental health services such as supported housing, peer support, crisis intervention, and family engagement services.
 MHANYS supports this funding in the Executive Budget and urges continued support for community investment.

 Crisis Intervention Teams: Advocate for additional funding for statewide Crisis Intervention Teams (CIT) including the expansion of programs beyond counties that have CIT.
 This could be its own initiative or be included more broadly under funding for mental health literacy.